 How to make the most of online communities

-Social Media provides a fantastic opportunity to connect with likeminded people, business communities, support groups, friends and family.
+Social media provides a fantastic opportunity to connect with likeminded people, business communities, support groups, friends and family.
 We can keep in touch and join in on conversations taking place around the world at any time of day with instant contact.
-Social Media is also a great platform to forge and build relationships, both in business and in life!
+Social media is also a great way to forge and build relationships, both in business and in life!

-Therefore, we thought it would be a great time to share some tips around how to find and engage with the right online communities to find support, stability or guidance for you and your business, to help navigate these unchartered waters.
+Therefore, we thought it would be a great time to share some tips on how to find and engage with the right online communities for you.
+Find support, stability or guidance for you and your business, to help navigate these unchartered waters.

 Jess…the social butterfly

-Jess is a part of a number of “social” communities on Facebook, she uses groups and pages from various social circles, including; her running club, parkrun, festivals she’s attending and local businesses to find out recent news and ask/provide advice.
-Jess finds groups and pages that share her passion add value to both her personal and business life.
-Being involved in groups that offer support and showcase positive news stories are what draw her on to social media.
-Jess would suggest anyone looking to get involved in a new hobby, attend an event they haven’t been to before, or take up a new sport, to have a look on Facebook to find relevant groups and find out more about them, there are so many people online ready and willing to offer helpful tips and advice, make the most of it!
+Jess is a part of a number of “social” communities on Facebook.
+She uses groups and pages from various social circles.
+These include her running club, parkrun, festivals she’s attending and local businesses to find out recent news and ask/provide advice.
+Jess finds groups and pages that share her passion to add value to both her personal and business life.
+Being involved in groups that offer support and showcase positive news stories draw her to social media.
+Jess would suggest anyone looking to get involved in a new hobby, attend an event they haven’t been to before, or take up a new sport, to have a look on Facebook.
+There are so many groups online ready and willing to offer helpful tips and advice, make the most of it!

 Siân…the social hopper

 Siân takes part in many social activities in her personal life including singing in the Stonegate Singers, lindy hopping around the country and learning new instruments (the latest being the saxophone!).
-For her, online groups and the online swing dancing community keep her in the loop when it comes to events and inspired with dance ideas.
+For her, online groups and the online swing dancing community keep her in the loop when it comes to events.
 In charge of community engagement for local swing dancing group, York Lindy, Siân’s going to have to find creative ways to keep members bopping.
 She hopes to host some live Facebook socials or Skype lessons with her fellow committee members starting from this week.